-With more than 200 lakes and over one million surface acres of water for boating and swimming, Oklahoma has always been a haven for water recreation.
-In recent years, Oklahoma and other states have been impacted by the spread of blue-green algae.
-Learn how to keep you and your family safe on Oklahoma's waterways and find answers to all of your questions about blue-green algae and water safety here.
+With more than 200 lakes and over one million surface acres of water for boating and swimming, Oklahoma has been a haven for water recreation.
+In recent years, Oklahoma and other states have been impacted by various naturally occurring environmental conditions.
+Learn how to keep you and your family safe on Oklahoma?s waterways and find answers to all of your questions about swimming and water safety here.

 Simply browse this section for frequently asked questions, water safety tips, lake updates, blue-green algae identification tips and more.
 Before you pack up the car and head to your lakeside destination, choose your lake from the drop-down menu below to view the most up-to-date lake conditions and testing results.

 Click here for Primary Amebic Meningoencephalitis (PAM) information.

 Though blue-green algae can occur in small amounts not visible to the human eye, large blooms often resemble blue-green paint that has been spilled in the water.
 Be on the lookout for foam, scum or mats that float on the surface of the water, or a pea soup-like substance.

 Mats of blue-green algae can be blown across the lake surface by winds and wash up onto the shore.
 These shoreline mats can be even more concentrated, and therefore, potentially more toxic than algae blooms in the water.